 - How will the grantmaking committee be selected?
 Maine Initiatives will request volunteers and nominations to serve on this committee.
 Board and staff will collaborate to make the final determination about committee membership.

 - What costs are associated with serving on the grantmaking committee?
+Participation in this program is free.
 The costs associated with individual participation in the grantmaking committee workshop, including mileage/travel costs, overnight accommodation, event space, food, and materials will be covered by Maine Initiatives.
 Any participant or community member interested in offsetting budgetary costs are encouraged to contact Phil Walsh (email@example.com or 207-607-4070) to make a much appreciated donation.

 Participatory Grantmaking Timeline

 June 13: Proposal Reader/Grantmaking Committee Request for Applications Open

 Early August: Readers: Training Webinars (will also be available as a recording)

 October 18-20: Grantmaking Committee Retreat